microsoft/BotBuilder-Samples/experimental/language-generation/README.md

      let lgTemplates = Templates.parseFile(filePath, importResolver?);
 ```

-When you need template expansion, use `Evaluate` and pass in the relevant template name
+When you need template expansion, use `Evaluate` and pass in the relevant template nam.

 For C#